ClaudiuHurdugaci/LegalBoundaries/README.md

 # Environmental laws are crucial to preserve nature – but are they becoming threatened themselves?

-This repository aims at recording changes in biodiversity laws.
+This repository aims at recording changes to biodiversity laws.

 Under the auspices of the Convention on Biological Diversity, the international community agreed in 2010 to [alleviate global biodiversity decline by 2020](https://www.theguardian.com/environment/2010/oct/29/biodiversity-talks-ministers-nagoya-strategy).
 There is now increasing scientific evidence that [biodiversity trends are unlikely to improve](http://science.sciencemag.org/content/346/6206/241.long) by the end of this decade (see also [Global Biodiversity Outlook 4](https://www.theguardian.com/environment/2014/oct/06/un-biodiversity-report-failure-meet-conservation-targets)).
-Nature protection laws are essential to meeting these targets but in a scientific paper published in the journal *Nature Ecology & Evolution*, we documented governments have been using numerous tactics to weaken environmental laws when they limited human activites.
+Nature protection laws are essential to meeting these targets but in a scientific paper published in the journal *Nature Ecology & Evolution*, we documented numerous tactics used to weaken environmental laws when they limited human activites.
 It is therefore important to keep track of legal or policy changes.

-With the pace of politics going fast (and often faster than academic publishing), your help is needed to keep updating our [**list of proposed or enacted legal or policy changes that have a negative impact on biodiversity**](https://github.com/gchapron/LegalBoundaries/blob/master/LegalWeakening.md).
+As attacks on laws can happen quickly (and often faster than academic publishing), your help is needed to keep updating our [**list of proposed or enacted legal or policy changes that have a negative impact on biodiversity**](https://github.com/gchapron/LegalBoundaries/blob/master/LegalWeakening.md).

 ---
 **Criteria for inclusion**

-- Legal changes need to be general and not-specific.
-For example, allowing a particular mining operation does not qualify, but changing the criteria to allow any or many operation qualifies.
+- Legal changes should be general rather than specific.
+For example, allowing a particular mining operation does not qualify, but changing the criteria to allow any or many mining operations qualifies.
-- Legal changes need to be reported by a reputable source of information (peer reviewed scientific journal, news article from trustowthy news outlet, e.g. The Guardian, The NY Times).
+- Legal changes should be reported by a reputable source of information (peer reviewed scientific journal, news article from trustworthy news outlet, e.g. The Guardian, The NY Times).
 - Legal changes can be parliament or executive acts, constitutional amendments or international agreements, jurisprudence, administrative discretion or political interference.
 - Email <guillaume.chapron@slu.se> with the proposed change you believe needs to be included.
 Many thanks!